 Health Canada only authorizes vaccines in Canada after a thorough and independent review of the scientific evidence.
 Once a vaccine is in use, Health Canada continues to monitor and can quickly have it removed if safety concerns are identified.

 For more information about vaccine safety and reporting in Ontario visit Public Health Ontario: Vaccine Safety.

-At this time Algoma Public Health has provided the first round of vaccines to our Long-Term Care Home residents and First Nation Elder Lodges.
 Until vaccines are widely available, it remains important to take steps to protect yourself, your loved ones and our community against COVID-19.
 This includes staying home as much as possible, keep two metres (six feet) distance from others, wearing your mask and washing your hands often.

 Throughout the planning process Algoma Public Health has been working closely with its community partners across multiple sectors to ensure a safe and coordinated rollout of the COVID-19 vaccine to Algoma-area residents.
 We have been working with representatives from: Ontario Health North, Algoma Ontario Health Team, Algoma’s Family Health Teams and nurse practitioner-led clinics, each of Algoma’s four hospitals, Algoma’s 21 municipalities, health partners from First Nation communities and health organizations, each of Algoma’s Long-Term Care and Retirement Homes and UIIP participating pharmacies.

 A complete list based on sub-region can be found below: